Jewish Vegetarian Recipe: 5 Amazing Tips to Savor Every Bite

 Cholent: A Reimagining of the Traditional Sabbath Stew

 Cholent, a robust stew typically served on the Sabbath, is a traditional Jewish meal known for its soothing taste and slow-cooking process.
-Though it has been made with meat and beans in the past, we’ve taken the old-world Jewish Vegetarian Recipe and made it a product of cultural and dietary change.
+Though it has been made with meat and beans in the past, we’ve taken the old-world traditional Meat-Free Recipe and made it a product of cultural and dietary change.
 We’ve turned to plant-based substitutions for the traditional beef or chicken.
 The Cholent is filled with flavorful mushrooms, colorful vegetables, and spices.
 This dish is a true comfort; the flavors are nothing less than soul-satisfying.

 Sweet Kugel: A Twist on a Salty Classic

 Kugel, an essential part of holiday meals and family gatherings, is a testament to the power of simple, unpretentious comfort food.
 Traditionally, kugel is made with hearty ingredients such as noodles and potatoes.
-Our plant-based Jewish Vegetarian Recipe has transformed this classic favorite into an indulgent, sweet treat.
+Our plant-based Jewish Meat-Free Recipe has transformed this classic favorite into an indulgent, sweet treat.
 This kugel will delight both traditionalists and vegetarians.

 Matzo Ball Soup: A Vegetarian’s Dream